dev-rashedin/http-status-toolkit/README.md

 console.log(getStatusMessage(StatusCodes.NOT_FOUND));
 // Output: "Not Found"

-// Get a detailed message (pass 'detailed' as second parameter) console.log(getStatusMessage(StatusCodes.NOT_FOUND, 'detailed'));
+// Get a detailed message (import detailed messages and pass variant) import DetailedMessages from 'http-status-toolkit/messages-detailed';
+console.log(getStatusMessage(StatusCodes.NOT_FOUND, { variant: DetailedMessages }));
 // Output: "Not Found: The requested resource could not be found but may be available in the future."

-// You can also access messages directly console.log(StatusMessages[StatusCodes.FORBIDDEN]);
+// Get a localized message (import a language variant) import BengaliMessages from 'http-status-toolkit/messages-bn';
+console.log(getStatusMessage(StatusCodes.NOT_FOUND, { variant: BengaliMessages }));
-// Output: "Forbidden"
+// Output: (Not Found message in Bengali)

-console.log(DetailedStatusMessages[StatusCodes.FORBIDDEN]);
-// Output: "Forbidden: The server understood the request but refuses to authorize it."
 ```

 ## What’s included?